CloudBoost/developers/en/datastorage/geopoint.md

 ###Geo Within

-Gets all the objects if the point specified by column name lie inside of the specied set of points given.
+Gets all the objects if the point specified by column name lie inside of the specified set of points given.

-Geo Within atleast requires 3 points to be passed to the query.
+Geo Within at least requires 3 points to be passed to the query.

 ==JavaScript==
 <span class="js-lines" data-query="query-geo">